tabjy/cmpt383-project/cmpt383.md

     for validation.
 The judge server spawns child containers for compiling and running.
 The runner containers are isolated with limited capabilities and resource constraints.

-    Judge server is designed as a separate process so multiple judge server can distributedly share the workload.
+    Judge server is designed as a separate process so multiple judge server can distributively share the workload.

 3. C/C++/Go/Python...

     Basically any languages the online judge system supports.
-Currently only C, C++, and JavaScript are supported.
+Currently, only C, C++, and JavaScript are supported.
 More language compilers and runtimes will be added.

 ## Inter-language Communication